Reflecting focus and direction

 Prioritising key content and user journeys

 Our initial research highlighted the need for an optimised navigation system.
-We looked at the ways users were navigating though the site to design a more structured and categorised menu format that makes it easy for the user to digest the information and move quickly to their desired content.
+We looked at the ways users were navigating through the site to design a more structured and categorised menu format that makes it easy for the user to digest the information and move quickly to their desired content.
 The homepage boasts mixed media types with featured programmes, testimonials, news, blogs etc. which leads to a more immersive and memorable experience for the user.
 Research also showed us that the search module was a crucial element of the website.
 Therefore, having the search module layered across the website within the banner fold makes it easier for the users to locate it and allows them to interact with it immediately as they enter the website.

 An innovative way to present services